-With a pre-VAT price of less than £14,000, it heavily plays the value card, and is the cheapest four-wheel-drive double-cab pick-up on sale today.
+With a pre-VAT price of less than £14,000 for the entry-level Steed S, it heavily plays the value card, and is the cheapest four-wheel-drive double-cab pick-up on sale today.

-Rivals generally offer just two-wheel-drive and a single-cab for the same money, together with meagre equipment.
-Instead, the Steed S features leather upholstery, Bluetooth connectivity, alloy wheels, air conditioning and heated front seats, while £2k extra buys you the SE, which includes a hardtop, load liner, chrome side bars and parking sensors.
+Rivals generally offer just two-wheel drive and a single-cab for the same money, together with meagre equipment.
+Instead, the Steed S features leather upholstery, heated front seats, alloy wheels, USB connectivity and air conditioning, while £2000 extra buys you the SE, which includes a hardtop, load liner, chrome side bars and parking sensors.

-We weren’t able to test it either partially or fully laden, so couldn’t judge its suspension when under load, but drove it extensively off-road, which it did with ease.
-On-road it feels surefooted and planted, whether in two or all-wheel-drive mode.
-Steering feel is generally well judged, if a little weighty, and it’s easy to place on the road thanks to decent visibility all around the vehicle.
+We weren’t able to test it either partially or fully laden, so couldn’t judge its suspension when under load, but drove it extensively off-road, which it did - as most four-wheel drives of its type do - with ease.

 On the road, however, it proves nowhere near as competent or as sophisticated as its rivals, such as the Mitsubishi L200, Nissan Navara and Toyota Hilux.
 The Steed's steering is relatively imprecise and overly weighty, which coupled with an overly firm ride means it's a constant task to keep it headed in the right direction.